Mostafa-Faisal/Mostafa-Faisal/README.md

 ---

 ### 💼 Projects Showcase

-Here are a few of my key projects:

-- 🧠 **Monkeypox vs. COVID-19 Sentiment Analysis** — Analyzed 250K+ tweets using NLP and RoBERTa, XLNet, and DistilRoBERTa models implemented via Hugging Face Transformers  to compare public sentiment between diseases, revealing key insights about public health communication patterns.
+- 🧠 **Monkeypox vs. COVID-19 Sentiment Analysis**
+  Analyzed 250K+ tweets using NLP and RoBERTa, XLNet, and DistilRoBERTa models via Hugging Face Transformers to compare public sentiment between diseases.
+Revealed insights on public health communication.

-- 🧠 **AI-Based Classroom** — Developed an AI-powered classroom assistant that automates question generation from PDF resources using t5-base-qg-hl model.
-Built with React+Vite frontend, Node.js/Express/TypeScript/MongoDB backend, and FastAPI for ML model deployment.
-[Live Demo](https://front-end-seven-teal.vercel.app/)
+- 🧠 **AI-Based Classroom**
+  Developed an AI-powered classroom assistant that automates question generation from PDFs using the t5-base-qg-hl model.
+Built with React+Vite frontend, Node.js/Express/TypeScript/MongoDB backend, and FastAPI for ML.
+  🔹 Performed **API testing** using Postman to ensure backend reliability and accurate data handling.
+  🔹 Designed and executed **manual test cases** for both web and Android emulator-based interfaces.
+  🔹 Ensured seamless frontend–backend–ML model interaction through end-to-end testing.

-- 💼 **Job Search Website** — Created a full-stack job search platform using HTML, CSS, JavaScript, PHP, and MySQL, implementing user authentication, job listings, and application tracking features.
+- 💼 **Job Search Website**
+  Created a full-stack platform using HTML, CSS, JavaScript, PHP, and MySQL for job listings and applications.
+  🔹 Executed **manual and API testing** with Postman to verify job post flows and form validations.
+  🔹 Designed test cases for edge conditions and backend response handling.

-- 📚 **Central Library System** — Built a library management interface with HTML, CSS, and JavaScript to streamline book cataloging and borrowing processes.
+- 📚 **Central Library System**
+  Built a library management interface with HTML, CSS, and JavaScript to manage book borrowing and cataloging.

-- 📝 **MCQ Test Desktop App** — Developed a Java-based desktop application with GUI for creating and taking multiple-choice tests.
+- 📝 **MCQ Test Desktop App**
+  Java desktop application with GUI for creating and taking multiple-choice exams.

-- 🖼️ **Cartoonify Image Desktop App** — Created a Python application with GUI that transforms photos into cartoon-style images, applying software design principles including UML diagrams, ER modeling, and Agile methodologies.
+- 🖼️ **Cartoonify Image Desktop App**
+  Python app that turns images into cartoon styles.
+Integrated software design principles: UML, ER modeling, and Agile methodology.

 ---

 ### 📣 Let's Connect!